vim-scripts/riv.vim/README.rst

 >>> print 'this is a Doctest block' this is a Doctest block

-  It's highlighted but not folded.
+It's highlighted, not folded.

 See `Doctest Blocks`__ for syntax details.

 __ http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html#doctest-blocks